awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

 }
 ```

-### Read\-Write Access to DynamoDB and Read\-Write Access to DAX<a name="DAX.access-control.ddb-yes-dax-yes.ddb-read-write-dax-read-write.title"></a>
+### Read/Write Access to DynamoDB and Read/Write Access to DAX<a name="DAX.access-control.ddb-yes-dax-yes.ddb-read-write-dax-read-write.title"></a>

-Now suppose that Bob required read\-write access to the Books table, directly from DynamoDB or indirectly from *DAXCluster01*\.
-The following policy document, attached to *BobAccessPolicy*, would confer this access:
+Now suppose that Bob required read/write access to the `Books` table, directly from DynamoDB or indirectly from `DAXCluster01`\.
+The following policy document, attached to `BobAccessPolicy`, confers this access\.

 ```
 {